ronnymarca81/adecco/README.Docker.md

 pnpm install
 ```

-### Building and running your application

-When you're ready, start your application by running:
+3. Open a terminal and go to your project folder, When you're ready, start your application by running:
 `docker compose up --build`.

 To access to the application at the first time: